matallo/matall.in/README.md

 You should have Docker and Compose properly installed on your machine.

-Running the website on Docker is as simple as `docker-compose run --rm web yarn start`.
-This downloads the Docker image, builds and starts the website, and exposes it on port 9090.
+Running the website on Docker is as simple as running `docker-compose up`.
+This downloads the Docker image, and builds the website.

 ## Usage